es-lo-que-es/less/README.md

 + mod: renamed all functions from rresName to lessName
 + mod: changed header magic bytes so i dont misstake this for original .rres

++ mod: added some functions to work with file pointers

 ---

 + mod: removed props since i only deal with raw data